The 1989 World Tour: Critical reception

-Commercial reception
+Commercial performance

 Ticket sales

-Pre-sales for European shows of the 1989 World Tour started on November 4, and public on-sale started on November 7 (tickets for London were sold later on November 10).
-The first round of pre-sales on selected North American shows started on November 7 and general sales for the public in North America started from November 14, 2014; Australia started from December 12, 2014; Japan started from the following day; Singapore and Shanghai started from June 30, 2015.
+Pre-sales for European shows of the 1989 World Tour started on November 4, and public on-sale started on November 7; tickets for London were sold later on November 10.
+The first round of pre-sales on selected North American shows started on November 7, and general sales for the public in North America started from November 14, 2014; Australia started from December 12, 2014; Japan started from the following day; Singapore and Shanghai started from June 30, 2015.
 Swift was the sixth-most-searched artist on Ticketmaster in 2014.

-In St. Louis, Swift was originally scheduled to perform on October 13 and 14, 2015, but one of the St. Louis shows was dropped and the other was rescheduled to September 28, 2015, with tickets going on sale on January 30, 2015.
-However, tickets for the St. Louis show sold out within minutes, resulting in a second date being added there on September 29 at the same venue.
+In St. Louis, Swift was originally scheduled to perform on October 13 and 14, 2015, but one of the St. Louis shows was dropped, and the other was rescheduled to September 28, 2015, with tickets going on sale on January 30, 2015.
+However, tickets for the St. Louis show sold out within minutes, resulting in a second date being added on September 29 at the same venue.
 Due to massive demand, Swift added more dates to the European leg, one for Cologne and one for Dublin.
 Swift added one more Dublin show after six minutes when the first show sold out, and tickets for both concerts sold out within 55 minutes.
 In Australia, tickets for the first show on December 11, 2015, in Melbourne, at AAMI Park were sold out in less than an hour.
 Soon afterwards, Swift announced extra dates for Melbourne and Adelaide.
 Due to popular demand, in July 2015, Swift added a third Melbourne show after the first two shows were sold out.
 Swift became the first female artist to play three shows at AAMI Park.
 In January 2015, Forbes reported that the 1989 World Tour was one of the most expensive concert tours of 2015 on the secondary market.